Repeat Prescriptions

 Important

 We do not accept repeat prescription requests over the phone.
 However, you can still submit written requests in person via the box in reception.
 However, using the NHS App or your pharmacy for requests is preferred.
+Please note that online consultation service is not the appropriate way to request repeat medication.

 View the prescriptions flow chart